-Medicine at School
+Medicine at School (All Grade Levels)

 If a student must take medication during school hours, the student's parent must provide the medication.
 All medication, whether prescription or nonprescription, must be kept in the nurse's office and be administered by the nurse or another authorized district employee.
-A student may be authorized to possess his or her own medication because of asthma or a severe allergy as described below or as otherwise allowed by law.
+A student may be authorized to possess their own medication because of asthma or a severe allergy as described below or as otherwise allowed by law.